voschezang/coding-handbook/intelligence/mental-models.md

 # Mental Models

-Mental models are personal views of an environment.
-They are never correct or complete, but they can be useful.
-The ability to develop these models is as important as the static models themselves.
+Mental models are personal ideas that affect how one perceives the world.
+They are never correct or complete.
+In fact, they are useful because they show the boundaries of a theory.
+The ability to develop these models is as important as the models themselves.
 See [modelling](modelling.md).

 [toc]